The Vermont Statutes Online

-(5) Any other articles placed on the warning which involve the expenditure of tax dollars;
+(5) any other articles placed on the warning that involve the expenditure of tax dollars;

 (b) The Town may vote to change how an issue is voted if permitted by law.
 Any change must be voted at a duly warned Town meeting.
 The change, if so voted, will take effect at the next Town meeting.
 (Added 2003, No. M-11 (Adj.
 Sess.), § 2, eff.
 May 3, 2004.)